eslint/eslint/docs/src/use/configure/configuration-files.md

 #### Globally ignoring files with `ignores`

+If you want to globally ignores some directory/files, and apply this directive to all configuration objects of the array,  `global ignores` is exactly made for this scenario.
 If `ignores` is used without any other keys in the configuration object, then the patterns act as global ignores.
 Here's an example:

 ```js